 Any person who shall erect, construct, alter, install, demolish or move any structure, electrical, gas, mechanical or plumbing system.

 You may obtain a building permit through the planning office by providing the department with a plat of your property and a description of the work to be permitted.
 For new home construction a septic permit, a recorded plat of the property and a site plan showing driveway, septic, setbacks, and structure location needs to be provided.
 If you are within 200 feet of state waters an erosion control plan will also need to be submitted.

 Stream buffers are 25 feet for warm water streams and 50 feet for Primary and secondary trout waters.
 Contact the Lumpkin County Planning Office to see if the stream is designated as warm water, Primary or Secondary.

 Can I disturb the land within the stream buffers?

 You cannot disturb inside a buffer without a buffer variance from the GA.
 Environmental Protection Division.
 Contact the Lumpkin County Planning Department prior to any disturbance within a stream buffer.
 Penalties could be stiff and are enforceable locally and through the state.

 Do I need a sign permit?

-Yes, all signs need to be permitted in Lumpkin County through the Planning Department; however, there is currently a moratorium on new signs in the County.
+Yes, all signs need to be permitted in Lumpkin County through the Planning Department.

 Do I need a Business License (Occupational Tax Certificate)?